schnogz/schnogz-xyz/README.md

 - Open `http://localhost:8000` in browser

 ### Pushing to AWS
+This will only work for my setup.
+But feel free to setup the same way :)
 - Push commit to `origin master` and AWS Amplify will do the rest